The Bankrate promise

 Back-to-back escrow is a real estate transaction that allows a single entity to finalize the sale of one property and the purchase of another at the same time.
 By letting the money from the sale enter the escrow account when the sale closes, the buyer can purchase a new home with those funds almost simultaneously.

-Also known as concurrent escrow, back-to-back escrow is normally set up in order to allow a party to receive proceeds from the sale of one home in order to finance the purchase of another, usually in the same day.
-One of the requirements of setting up back-to-back escrow is that funds from the sale of the first property must be sent directly into an escrow account and can only be used to purchase the second property.
+Also known as concurrent escrow and simultaneous closing, back-to-back escrow is normally set up in order to allow a party to receive proceeds from the sale of one home to finance the purchase of another, usually within the same day.
+One of the requirements of setting up back-to-back escrow is that funds from the sale of the first property must be sent directly to an escrow account and can only be used to purchase the second property.